Art-Sells/Arells/Build-Notes.md

 ### After Completion
 - Fund Arells Fee Funder with 120 USD in ETH on Base (check and replenish everyday/hour and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
-- Talk about 1 week wallet balance update - Arells 1.5 (24 hour wallet balance update)
+- Talk about 24hr wallet balance update - Arells 1.5 (12-6 hour wallet balance update, etc)
 - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
 - Talk about working on Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
 - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
 - Add "Discord" section for any questions
 - Restructure MASS Fee Abstraction (based on MASSApi & MASSSupplicationApi & MASS architecture)
-- Set time to check Base Wallet and adjust MASS activation time frame accordingly...
-Business model will most likely have to abstract from profits (cdVatops ("selling")) to account for $0.11 MASS fees (taken from Li.Fi API)...
-We'll most likely have to build our own L2 (or L3), or our own ReLayer to bring the MASS fees down to $0~, for now, the next option will have to be not using Li.Fi, and checking LayerZero in order to bring the fees down to ~$0.000001...Reach out to Jesse Walden (and Base team on Discord, etc to discuss this) This till be an ever changing iteration and infrastructure building process.
-Maybe build an Arbitrum L3 (reach out to Arb team to see if they can facilitate this)
+- Set time to check Base Wallet and adjust MASS activation time frame accordingly (Adjust as needed in system if costs baloon checking Fee Funder)...
+Business model will most likely have to abstract from profits (cdVatops ("selling")) (Base L3 so transaction fees go down to Zero and Base/Coinbase can keep 6% off all profits in response).

 ### Other (if Time Permits (add the below sections to Arells 1.5...))